- What Does an Architect Do?

-Students intending to submit an entry are required to first register their interest by completing the RIAI Architecture Ireland Student Writing Prize 2020 Registration Form at the end of this page and returning it by email or in hardcopy to the RIAI, 8 Merrion Square, Dublin 2, for the attention of Carol Curran, RIAI Education Officer (email@example.com), no later than Friday 5 June 2020.
+Students intending to submit an entry are required to first register their interest by completing the RIAI Architecture Ireland Student Writing Prize 2022 Registration Form at the end of this page and returning it in pdf format by email for the attention of Carol Curran, RIAI Education Officer, no later than Friday 3 June 2022.
 On receipt of this form the RIAI will issue each participant with an individual Submission ID Number.

 8. Submission Requirements

 - Each individual is to submit an article of no more than 1000 words on a theme of their choice – whether a building or a book; an architect or a movement; both contemporary and historic subject matters will be considered.

 - The submission will be presented in A4 format and identified only by the participants Submission ID Number on the top right corner of the first page.
 The submission can be emailed in pdf format to (firstname.lastname@example.org), before Friday 17 June 2022.

 - Up to 4 other Jury Members to be proposed by the RIAI Architecture and Public Affairs Committee and Architecture Ireland and may include a member of the BAE.

 The final Jury will be approved by RIAI Council and announced before the Final Registration date on Friday 3 June 2022.

 A prize fund is available for this prize.
 Division or not of the prize fund will reflect the standard and diversity of entries.